petersilva/drobo-utils/README.rst

 Ubuntu 20.04
 ============

 later OS versions ship with python3.
-There is a python3/qt5/dh-python port in the main repo.
-You need to install from git for that to work.
-I have no idea if/when that will get into repos.
+The dependencies for the current package are whatever seems current for a given OS.
+Nothing newish required. code just minimally ported to be functional on modern platform.

 Dependencies
 ============